 What does it take to become an Electrician?

 The state of Colorado requires that an individual must have a combination of 4 years of apprentice experience (8,000 hours on-the-job training), and at least 288 hours of classroom training in order to take the Colorado license exam to become a Journeyman electrician.
-Please see this link to Title 12, Article 23 of Colorado’s Revised Statutes for more detailed information.
+Please see Title 12, Article 23 of Colorado’s Revised Statutes for more detailed information.